+There are some homological consequences for extensions, such as those identified in Theorem \ref{thm:freebyfreenv}, which do not have virtually excessive homology (or equivalently are not virtually algebraically fibered).

-\begin{proposition} Let $G$ be a surface-by-surface, a surface-by-free, or a free-by-free group without virtual excessive homology.
-Then for any $n \in \N$ and any prime $p$, there is a subgroup $\GG \leq_f G$ of $X$ of finite index at least $n$ such that $H_1(\GG)$ has nontrivial $p$-torsion. \end{proposition} \begin{proof} By \Cref{lm:RFS}, the group $G$ is virtually residually $p$.
+\begin{proposition} Let $G$ be a surface-by-surface, a surface-by-free, or a free-by-free group without virtually excessive homology.
+Then for any $n \in \N$ and any prime $p$, there is a subgroup $\GG \leq G$ of finite index at least $n$ such that $H_1(\GG)$ has nontrivial $p$-torsion. \end{proposition} \begin{proof} By \Cref{lm:RFS}, the group $G$ is virtually residually $p$.
 Because of the form of the statement, it is not restrictive to assume that $G$ itself is residually $p$.
-A group $G$ is residually $p$ if there exists a filtration $\{G_{i}\mid i \geq 0\}$ of finite index normal subgroups whose index is a power of $p$ with $\bigcap_{i} G_{i} = \{1\}$ and the successive quotient maps $\a_{i}\colon G_{i} \to G_i/G_{i+1} = S_i$ factorize through the maximal abelian quotient:
+Since $G$ is residually $p$, there exists a filtration $\{G_{i}\mid i \geq 0\}$ of finite index normal subgroups whose index is a power of $p$ with $\bigcap_{i} G_{i} = \{1\}$ and where the successive quotient maps $\a_{i}\colon G_{i} \to G_i/G_{i+1} = S_i$ factorize through the maximal abelian quotient:

 Now let $\kappa \in K$ be an element with the property that $\kappa \in G_i \setminus G_{i+1}$; denoting $K_i = K \cap G_i$ and combining the diagram in \Cref{eq:diag} with the residually $p$ assumption, we get the diagram